 You will then have assignments to complete in the evening.

-Many dental nurses start off as a trainee dental nurse.
+All dental nurses start as trainees.
 You do not need any formal qualifications to be a trainee dental nurse, just a willingness to learn.

 How long will it take to Qualify?